 Curepipe may be a small city but this magnificent land of wonders has many places to visit.
 With many tourist attractions spread across the city, we bring you a list of 8 top places to visit in Curepipe.

-This is a must-visit place in Curepipe.
+This is one of the top places to visit in Curepipe.
 Trou aux Cerfs is perhaps the biggest attraction of the city and attracts legions of tourists around the year.
 It is a dormant volcanic crater, which is almost 100 metres deep and about a km in circumference.You can reach here easily, as it is just 1km away from the city centre.
 People usually visit this place on foot, either in the morning for jogging or just walking and taking a stroll.
 You can see a spectacular view of the plateau and admire the lush greenery surrounding this nature’s wonder.
 There are benches and resting spots built all around the crater.

 Location: Curepipe, Mauritius